-After World War One, he tried to bring scientists from the allied countries to the table with the German scientists, which is not to say he agreed with the role the Germans had played in the war.
+After World War One, he tried to bring scientists from the Allied countries to the table with the German scientists, which is not to say he agreed with the role the Germans had played in the war.
 His efforts led to nothing.

-Produced and presented by Liesbeth de Bakker
+Producer: Liesbeth de Bakker